Campus management systems vs. traditional administration: a comparison

 • Cost reduction: The elimination of tedious manual processes not only saves time, but also reduces labour costs.

-User-friendliness: an experience for everyone involved
+User-friendliness: An experience for everyone involved

 • Standardised navigation: All functions are logically arranged, which makes familiarisation easier and reduces frustration.